scala/scala3/docs/docs/reference/contextual/extension-methods.md

   def largest(n: Int) = xs.sorted.takeRight(n)
 }
 ```
+**Note**: If a collective extension defines type parameters in its prefix
+(as the `listOps` extension above does), the extension methods themselves are not
+allowed to have additional type parameters.
+This restriction might be lifted in the
+future once we support multiple type parameter clauses in a method.

 Collective extensions like these are a shorthand for extension instances where
 the parameters following the `on` are repeated for each implemented method.
 For instance, the collective extensions above expand to the following extension instances: